perun-network/perun-icp-canister/README.md

 ## :warning: Current Limitations

-We have mocked all token interactions because
-[the ICP ledger canister does not allow arbitrary canisters to send ICP or listen for received ICP](https://forum.dfinity.org/t/integrating-with-the-internet-computer-ledger/2542) (expected to be available [after this grant](https://forum.dfinity.org/t/enable-canisters-to-hold-icp/6153/113)), and there are [no established fungible token standards](https://forum.dfinity.org/t/receiving-icp-in-canister/5329/6) yet (some promising ones are [already in development](https://forum.dfinity.org/t/thoughts-on-the-token-standard/4694/94), though):

-* `deposit()` just takes the deposited amount as a number argument, currently trusting the value to be correct.
-* `withdraw()` returns the withdrawn amount as a number, instead of actually sending any currency anywhere.
+Currently, the canister only supports ICP tokens.
 Once a token standard or ICP token interactions are live, the code can be easily adapted to work with those.

-Additionally, while the client-side logic for our channel framework is implemented, the IC adapter for the `go-perun` library is not part of this grant's scope.
+Additionally, the client-side logic for our channel framework is not fully covered by this grant's scope.

 ## Protocol